All Episodes

 I want to know what went right and what went wrong.

-To be able to answer that very question that you asked, are we capable of dealing with a severe attack or another severe storm?
+Are we capable of dealing with a severe attack or another severe storm?

-Uh but he did say government at all levels, and to the extent the federal government didn't fully do its job, I take responsibility.
+And to the extent the federal government didn't fully do its job, I take responsibility.

 The only question is when will it happen or how long will it take to get ginned up?

-But uh I think this will be followed.
+But I think this will be followed.

-You're gonna take responsibility for that.
+You're going to take responsibility for that.

-Rather than be appeased by it, they'll take it as they do every uh admission and try to capitalize on it.
+Rather than be appeased by it, they'll take it as they do every admission and try to capitalize on it.

 So just a question of when.